 The HP OfficeJet All-in-One 250 is compact, but isn’t the smallest mobile printer available.
 However, even with its robust feature set, it only weighs just under 7 pounds with the battery attached and fits in a standard carry-on or backpack.
 The battery pack comes with the printer and holds enough charge to print 500 pages or to keep it working over a long weekend.
 You control all the printer functions with a 2.65-inch touchscreen on the front of the device.

 You can use USB, Wi-Fi or Bluetooth to send documents to the printer.
 The machine doesn’t directly support programs like Google Cloud Print or Apple AirPrint, but there’s an app you can download from HP that lets you print from your mobile devices.
 Overall, the HP OfficeJet All-in-One 250 is easily among the best compact printers you can buy.

-Excellent print quality and very portable, but with less features than our best mobile printer
+Excellent print quality and very portable, but with fewer features

 Battery life: 500 pages per charge | Dimensions: 14.3 x 7.3 x 2.7-inches | Weight: 4.85lbs | Print resolution: 4800 x 1200 | Paper capacity: 50 sheets | Scan and copy: No | Connectivity: USB and WiFi

 The OfficeJet Mobile 200 is the less-expensive sibling of the HP Office Jet All-in-One 250 above (our top pick for the best compact printer).
 Like the fancier model, it boasts superb print quality for a mobile printer – sharing the same high print resolution (4800 x 1200 dots per inch) and print speed (about seven to eight pages per minute).
 However, the OfficeJet 200 doesn’t have a heavy copier and scanner weighing it down, which makes this compact printer both cheaper and easier to lug around.